THE DRAGON OF WANTLEY:

 Most striking is the parallel instance of Dirker at Marsden, where as at Deepcar there is a co-occurrence with Ellen.
 An area on the northern hillside of the glen at Marsden is named Dirker Hays, which is above Dirker Bank, in turn above Dirker immediately by Lady Royd (the site of Old Lady Well) at the head of Spring Head Lane: clearly this is the site of an ancient ‘holy’ well, envisaged as a portal of the hag form of Brid(h)e and, therefore, a serpent.
 So here we have a placename akin to that of Deepcar and Durker in being associated with a body of water, but instead of a former lake Dirker indicates a well / spring, and in a position on a steep hillside.
 This confirms that the suffix of these related placenames is not rooted in a word meaning ‘marsh’ — it cannot be kjarr.
 Across the river, near the foot of the directly opposite hillside there is a tight cluster of Ellen Clough, Crow Hill (denoting a winged beast) and Butter Spring and Well, with, a little further away, Butterley Clough, Butterley and Butterley Hill: the butter names make no sense other than that they are from Gaelic bheithir, ‘serpent’.
 In a cluster above Dirker Heys are various netherwood namings (Heys, Hill, Lane, a clough, etc), which, given the location uppermost on a hillside, cannot be banally nether, ‘lower’, but instead likely are all from Gaelic nathair, ‘serpent’ (see the paper on King Arthur).
 There is also Netherley opposite, by Butterley Clough.
 The landscape here at Marsden is one rich in namings in respect of flying serpents/’monsters’.

 At Deepcar, there is a possibility that the area right in the cruck of the confluence, between the Don and Little Don rivers, retained a name much closer to dobharchu than is deepcar until modern times, when this too underwent rationalisation: to the name Donkey View.
-This was the vernacular for Florence Buildings, a cluster of houses built on the site just after the Crimean war and demolished in 1970.
-Back-to-back terraced rows interspersed with rows of outside toilets meant that the toilets were all you could see out of the houses.
-The archaic English compound word denoting an earth closet, privy or cesspit is donnekin; from dun, ‘brown’ and ken, ‘house’, meaning ‘dung house’.
-A colloquial name for these dwellings of Donnekin View might be thought apposite; and as the word donnekin fell out of use and memory, a rationalisation would follow to Donkey View.
+This was the vernacular for Florence Buildings, a dense cluster of 100 back-to-back terraced houses in four rows built on the site in the mid-ninettenth century, demolished in 1970.
+Interspersing the rows were communal outside toilet blocks, such that toilets were all you could see out of the houses.
+Still current in the nineteenth century, the archaic English compound word denoting an earth closet, privy or cesspit is donnekin; from dun, ‘brown’ and ken, ‘house’, meaning ‘dung house’; more specifically, ken denoted a small meeting house for reprobates.
+With what would be this amusing take on residents visiting the loo, we can well see that a colloquial name for the whole site of Donnekin View would be thought apposite; and as the word donnekin fell out of use and memory (except in Australia, where it survives as dunny), a rationalisation would follow to Donkey View.
 The story locally abounds that the name stems from a donkey being kept in a nearby field, but this is just the sort of banal false contemporary rationalisation that follows in the wake of the pointed actual basis of naming.
-It’s probably the answer parents gave their inquisitive children.
+Even if such an ephemeral, slight, all-too-common and non-distinguishable basis for place-naming had any credence in the first place (which most surely it does not), there is anyway no sight-line to any field from the windows of any of the houses — they’re back-to-back houses, all with frontages aligned either to earth closet blocks or to each other.
+The windows at both the east and west outer edges of the site faced toilet blocks, with the exception of just half-a-dozen, which face eastwards along Station Road to the houses there.
+No doubt the ‘view of a donkey’ explanation was for politeness, and the ready answer to the endless questioning by literal-minded children.
+[I recall myself as a four-year-old insisting to my father than Deepcar could not be anything other than a car … that is, an automobile.]
 The question is: did this naming arise and take hold simply through the wit of some individual — in the way that famously a statue of a female in a fountain was dubbed ‘The Floozie in the Jacuzzi’ — or would it have required some prior impetus: another name for the area itself requiring rationalisation?
-‘Dunghouse View’ is anything but endearing, so it’s not easy to see why the name would either arise or stick, though it may be clandestine rebelliousness against the landlord.
-The employer who built the accommodation for his workers at the nearby refractory brick works seems to have named it after his daughter, Florence Grayson Lowood, so the workers in effect could be describing what their employer held most dear in terms of excrement, thereby ‘getting back’ in a cutting though indirect way, to avoid risking punishment.
-Yet in that era such disrespect to a paternalistic employer resident within the local community would be felt an uncommonly uncalled-for ‘biting the hand that feeds you’, so it seems likely that this mischief was prompted by word-play — that Donkey View does stem indirectly from dobharchu as the initial impetus of a rationalisation, providing ‘permission’ for the slight.
-Without such initial impetus, not only might there be a sense that permission to indulge such a slight was lacking, but it might never have entered anyone’s head in the first place.
-However, if dobharchu was rationalised to deepcar, then it’s hard to see how the original naming separately would have survived intact into modern times to be attached to a slightly different area.
-It’s perhaps too fanciful.
+‘Shithouse vista’ is a meaning anything but endearing, so it’s not easy to see why the name would either arise or stick, though it may be clandestine rebelliousness against the landlord.
+The employer who built the accommodation for his workers at the nearby refractory brick works named it after his young daughter, Florence Grayson Lowood, doubtless prompted by the then new-found fame of Florence Nightingale (the housing was built not long after after the Crimean War, which ended in 1855; Florence being born in 1865).
+So the workers in effect would be describing what their employer (not to mention the nation) held most dear in terms of excrement, thereby ‘getting back’ in a cutting though indirect way, to avoid risking punishment.
+Yet in that era such disrespect to a paternalistic employer resident within the local community would be felt an uncommonly uncalled-for ‘biting the hand that feeds you’, so it seems likely that this mischief was prompted by word-play — that Donkey View could stem indirectly from a precursor place-name.
+It may be, then, that dobharchu was the initial impetus of a rationalisation, providing ‘permission’ for the slight, as it were.
+Without such initial impetus, not only may there have been a sense that permission to indulge such a slight was lacking, but it likely wouldn’t have entered anyone’s head in the first place.
+However, if dobharchu was rationalised in the end to deepcar, then it’s hard to see how the original naming separately would have survived so intact into modern times.
+It would appear, then, perhaps just too fanciful.

 What is not fanciful is that there is in the immediate vicinity of the Wharncliffe/ Waldershelf/ Deepcar ‘monster’ landscape, as it were, a parallel cluster of minor placenames indicating another mythological beast with a lair on-high connected to the water below (see above re Softley / Hob, etc); and that for the connection between Wharncliffe Crags, Allman Well and the Deepcar confluence with Ellen Cliff and The Lane there is good contextual evidence.
 As regards specifically the place of Deepcar here, there is an internally cohesive strong argument in support of a derivation of Deepcar from dobhar-cú; albeit, as ever with placenames, a lack of truly hard evidence per se.
 So the mandatory health warning should be given here.
 It is not impossible that instead of a later rationalisation in terms of Norse kjarr, ‘low marsh’ after all could be the original meaning; but apart from the converging lines of evidence rendering this unlikely, it’s unlikely also by reason of the predominance of ‘Celtic’ place-naming and scarcity of Norse roots in both the immediate and wider locale of this very hilly area, which both placename and new genetic evidence reveals is a ‘Celtic’ late-survival lacuna highly distinct from the lowlands nearby to the east.